OWASP/owasp-mastg/weaknesses/MASVS-CRYPTO/MASWE-0009.md

 The libraries, algorithms and cryptographic schemes used by the application are out of date.

 - **Use of Insecure Algorithms**:
-The use of deprecated algorithms (e.g using the 1024-bit RSA key or 160-bit ECDSA key) in an application poses significant security risks to data.
+Using deprecated algorithms (such as the 1024-bit RSA key or 160-bit ECDSA key) in an application poses significant security risks to data.

 - **Weak PRNG**:
-Weak PRNG can introduce vulnerabilities in cryptographic key generation by providing insufficient entropy, making it easier for attackers to guess the key.
+A weak PRNG can introduce vulnerabilities in cryptographic key generation by providing insufficient entropy, making it easier for attackers to guess the key.

 ## Mitigations

 - A secure pseudorandom number generator ([PRNG](https://developer.android.com/privacy-and-security/risks/weak-prng)) should be used to avoid predictable keys.
-- The key length should meet industry standards as specified in [NIST Special Publication 800-131A](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf) to provide long-term protection.
+- The cryptographic schemes and key length used in the app and third-party libraries should meet industry standards as specified in [NIST Special Publication 800-131A](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf) to provide long-term protection.
-- Algorithms and cryptographic schemes used in third-party libraries must be verified to ensure that they are not deprecated and used properly.